vtos/moodle-mod_adaptivequiz/README.md

 College][3] and [Remote Learner][4].
 The current repository was forked from [https://github.com/middlebury/moodle-mod_adaptivequiz][5].

-The current branch of the repository is compatible with Moodle 4.4 and 4.5.
+The current branch of the repository is compatible with Moodle 5.0, 5.1 and 5.2.

+**<span style="font-size:1.25em">IMPORTANT: the current branch is not an official plugin release for Moodle 5!
+It is an alpha and is intended for test sites only.
+Use the current branch at your own risk for any public Moodle sites.</span>**

 [3]: http://www.middlebury.edu/
 [4]: http://remote-learner.net/